fridaymonday123/ByteBook/README.md

 ## Architecture

-If you're interested in contributing or learning more about the Outline codebase please refer to the [architecture document](docs/ARCHITECTURE.md) first for a high level overview of how the application is put together.
+If you're interested in contributing or learning more about the RidingCat codebase please refer to the [architecture document](docs/ARCHITECTURE.md) first for a high level overview of how the application is put together.

 ## Debugging

-In development Outline outputs simple logging to the console, prefixed by categories.
+In development RidingCat outputs simple logging to the console, prefixed by categories.
 In production it outputs JSON logs, these can be easily parsed by your preferred log ingestion pipeline.

 HTTP logging is disabled by default, but can be enabled by setting the `DEBUG=http` environment variable.